ibmw/Shark-Attack/README.md

-# Shark-Attack
+# Shark Attacks

-Data analysis of shark attacks : see [Shark Attack](Shark-Attack/Shark Attack.ipynb)
+This is a short analysis of the shark attacks in the world, we will try to determine which countries are riskier, see [Shark Attack](Shark-Attack/Shark Attack.ipynb).